prasadvekhande07/Service-Mesh-Istio/kubectl_windows10.md

 - Copy the absolute path folder under the downloaded kubectl.exe e.g., C:/Dashboard/kubectl.exe
 - In the Search on the taskbar, look and open "Edit environment variables for my account".
-- Under User variables, edit `path` environment variable and add a new entry pointing to the Daseboard folder as copied above.
+- Under System variables, edit `path` environment variable and add a new entry pointing to the Daseboard folder as copied above.
 Save the entries.

 ### Test Istioctl
 - Open command prompt and run ` kubectl`.